Note: This is about the 1953 adaptation. For the 2005 one, see War of the Worlds.

 - Washington D.C.
 Invasion: Averted and even lampshaded: the Martians never mobilize towards the city, for some odd reason, and so this provides the opportunity to utilize it as the headquarters for the world-wide effort to fight the Martians.

 - Watch the World Die: When it's clear nothing can stop the Martians from destroying the cities, a lot of people can be seen camping out in the hills just outside Los Angeles.

-- X-Ray Sparks: One unfortunate Marine gets hit by a Martian Disintegrator Ray right in front of the camera.
+- X-Ray Sparks: The Marine commander gets hit by a Martian Disintegrator Ray right in front of the camera.
 As the ray takes effect, his skeleton shows through his glowing silhouette before he vanishes into nothingness.